WhiteRabbitSystems/terraform-provider-stripe/docs/resources/invoice.md

 - `account_country` (String) The country of the business associated with this invoice, most often the business creating the invoice.
 - `account_name` (String) The public name of the business associated with this invoice, most often the business creating the invoice.
 - `amount_due` (Number) Final amount due at this time for this invoice.
 If the invoice's total is smaller than the minimum charge amount, for example, or if there is account credit that can be applied to the invoice, the `amount_due` may be 0.
 If there is a positive `starting_balance` for the invoice (the customer owes money), the `amount_due` will also take that into account.
 The charge that gets generated for the invoice will be for the amount specified in `amount_due`.
-- `amount_paid` (Number) The amount, in %s, that was paid.
+- `amount_paid` (Number) The amount, in cents (or local equivalent), that was paid.
-- `amount_remaining` (Number) The difference between amount_due and amount_paid, in %s.
+- `amount_remaining` (Number) The difference between amount_due and amount_paid, in cents (or local equivalent).
+- `amount_shipping` (Number) This is the sum of all the shipping amounts.
 - `application` (String) ID of the Connect Application that created the invoice.
 - `attempt_count` (Number) Number of payment attempts made for this invoice, from the perspective of the payment retry schedule.
 Any payment attempt counts as the first attempt, and subsequently only automatic retries increment the attempt count.
 In other words, manual payment attempts after the first attempt do not affect the retry schedule.
+If a failure is returned with a non-retryable return code, the invoice can no longer be retried unless a new payment method is obtained.
+Retries will continue to be scheduled, and attempt_count will continue to increment, but retries will only be executed if a new payment method is obtained.
 - `attempted` (Boolean) Whether an attempt has been made to pay the invoice.
 An invoice is not attempted until 1 hour after the `invoice.created` webhook, for example, so you might not want to display that invoice as unpaid to your users.
 - `automatic_tax_status` (String) The status of the most recent automated tax calculation for this invoice.
-- `billing_reason` (String) Indicates the reason why the invoice was created. `subscription_cycle` indicates an invoice created by a subscription advancing into a new period. `subscription_create` indicates an invoice created due to creating a subscription. `subscription_update` indicates an invoice created due to updating a subscription. `subscription` is set for all old invoices to indicate either a change to a subscription or a period advancement. `manual` is set for all invoices unrelated to a subscription (for example: created via the invoice editor).
-The `upcoming` value is reserved for simulated invoices per the upcoming invoice endpoint. `subscription_threshold` indicates an invoice created due to a billing threshold being reached.
+- `billing_reason` (String) Indicates the reason why the invoice was created.

+* `manual`: Unrelated to a subscription, for example, created via the invoice editor.
+* `subscription`: No longer in use.
+Applies to subscriptions from before May 2018 where no distinction was made between updates, cycles, and thresholds.
+* `subscription_create`: A new subscription was created.
+* `subscription_cycle`: A subscription advanced into a new period.
+* `subscription_threshold`: A subscription reached a billing threshold.
+* `subscription_update`: A subscription was updated.
+* `upcoming`: Reserved for simulated invoices, per the upcoming invoice endpoint.
 - `charge` (String) ID of the latest charge generated for this invoice, if any.
 - `created` (Number) Time at which the object was created.
 Measured in seconds since the Unix epoch.
 - `customer_address_city` (String) City, district, suburb, town, or village.